 It is important to know where protection begins.
 You cannot copyright ideas.
 As we mentioned earlier, copyrighted works must be tangible.
 Single words, titles, or phrases cannot be copyrighted.
 Anything factual like a list of ingredients or historical facts is not copyrightable.

 As far as fashion, it is important to know that useful articles cannot be copyrighted.
 It doesn’t matter how cute it is, a functional item cannot be copyrighted.
-Chairs, hammers, tables, these can’t be copyrighted.
+Chairs, hammers, tables: these can’t be copyrighted.

 Clothes also fall under the category of useful articles.
-They cover and worm you.
+They cover and warm you.
 There are aspects of clothing that can be protected but things like shape, style, cut, and dimensions can’t be copyrighted.

 But, there is a loophole.
-The law allows for you to copyright a single part of the design as a single entity.
+The law allows you to copyright a single part of the design as a single entity.
 Remember our examples earlier?
 Carrie’s skirt is tulle and a basic shape – it’s functional.
 However, if a design element can be seen as its own entity with its own individual purpose, it can be copyrighted.
 This loophole includes graphics (two-dimensional) and other specific elements such as straps, stripes or handles that are unique to the brand.

 A trademark identifies the source of the goods and services and prevents others from using similar goods.
 A trademark can protect a brand name, tagline, logo design, or trade dress.
 For example, Nike is able to trademark its name, the phrase “Just Do it”, and the Nike swoosh.

 There are two elements of a trademark.
 The first is that it needs to be strong.
 It should be fanciful, arbitrary, or suggestive.
 For example, the word Kodak is an arbitrary term that is used to describe a special moment.
 It’s a strong trademark.
 On the other hand, if a computer company wants to trademark the name PC Laptops, they won’t be successful because the name describes exactly what the item is.